tw584/Alcohol_DIY_Generator_Project/README.md

 ## 💻 How to Use It

 ### Open in binder
-Click below to launch the notebook in Google Colab (no setup required):
+Click below to launch the notebook in binder (no setup required):
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tw584/Alcohol_DIY_Generator_Project/main?labpath=drink%20DIY%20%26%20AB%20testing.ipynb)